telerik/blazor-docs/components/maskedtextbox/overview.md

 1. Set its `Value` parameter to a `string`.
 The parameter supports two-way binding.
 1. Set the desired [`Mask`]({%slug maskedtextbox-mask-prompt%}) to prompt the user.

->caption Basic Masked TextBox with two-way Value binding and a credit card mask
+>caption Basic MaskedTextBox with two-way Value binding and a credit card mask

 ````CSHTML
 <TelerikMaskedTextBox @bind-Value="@MaskedValue"